stefanGT44/Concurrent-Word-Distribution-Tool/README.md

 # Concurrent-Word-Distribution-Tool
 A JavaFX desktop application for concurrently computing the distribution of specified words in large directories/files and plotting the results on a graph.
-(Distribution - the count of each word in a text file)
+(Distribution - the number of times each word appears in a text file)

 ## Overview
 The system functions as a pipeline that consists of several types of components working concurrently in conjunction.<br>